34 stable releases

 - Experimentally supporting shutdown for Synchronous version

-- Supporting Offload on the Linux platform
+- Supporting Offload (

-- Having a consistent behavior of setting up routes when creating a device
+on Linux - Having a consistent behavior of setting up routes when creating a device

 Supported Platforms